mojitoinc/mojito-mixers/README.md

 <br />

-- Include units in UI.

-- Buy multiple units of same one.

----

-- Make it possible to edit units (not supported).
-- Center loader.
-- Close modal?
-- Modal version?
-- Wide auth screen?
-- Does ESC close the modal even if blocked?

 ## Building this project as a library

 The project includes a separated Rollup build to build it as a library that can be installed and consumed by other projects.